Aviah/one-click-django-docs/command_line_aliases_ref.md

       you@vps-machine$ site-reload

-**Password Protect Site**
+**Password Protect the Site**
 Site password protection with Apache auth.
 Similar to `site-up`, and configures Apache to require password to access the site.
-The username and password credentials are saved at `site_config/django_auth.py`:
+The username and password credentials are saved at `@vps-machine:/home/django/site_config/django_auth.py`:

       you@vps-machine$ site-auth-on